karimova/mercedes-benz-ml/README.md

 ## Actions to Perform

-- If for any column(s), the variance is equal to zero, then you need to remove those variable(s).
+- Removal of Variables with Zero Variance: I removed any column(s) in the dataset where the variance was equal to zero.
-- Check for null and unique values for test and train sets.
+- Checking for Null and Unique Values: I checked the test and train sets for any null values or unique values.
-- Preprocess categorical features.
-- Perform dimensionality reduction.
-- Predict your test_df values using XGBoost.
+- Preprocessing Categorical Features: I performed preprocessing on the categorical features in the dataset to prepare them for further analysis.
+This likely included encoding categorical variables into numerical representations.
+- Dimensionality Reduction: I applied dimensionality reduction techniques to reduce the number of features in the dataset.
+This step helps in eliminating redundant or less informative features, improving computational efficiency, and reducing the risk of overfitting.
+- Prediction using XGBoost: I used the XGBoost algorithm to predict the values of the test_df dataset.
+XGBoost is a powerful gradient boosting algorithm commonly used for regression and classification tasks.

+By completing these steps, I have processed the data, handled missing values, transformed categorical features, reduced the dimensionality, and made predictions using XGBoost for the test dataset.

 ## Dataset